-There is increasing evidence that global environmental change, the loss of biodiversity (SHEET 9) and its associated regulatory services, and the emergence, or increase in the prevalence of zoonotic diseases are linked.
-Biodiversity loss weakens the functionality of existing communities and their associated services, and is particularly critical to issues related to land use change and wild-domestic animal interactions in agricultural systems (SHEET 11).
-Zoonotic risk can be increased by the erosion of biodiversity through ecological, epidemiological, adaptive and evolutionary and anthropogenic factors.
-There is thus a strong consensus in favor of a link between deforestation, in its various dimensions, and the multiplication of zoonoses in Asia, Africa and South America.
-Many factors directly or indirectly associated with deforestation explain this situation (SHEET 1).
-The development of human infrastructures, and especially communication channels, acts as a facilitator of zoonoses and contributes to transforming them into epidemics and pandemics (SHEETSHEET 1).
-Urban development (SHEETSHEET 1) increases health risks by promoting contact with certain elements of wildlife, particularly in sub-urban areas.
-Urban centers can be both sites of disease emergence and be the location of epidemy outbreaks.
-Recent trends, such as the trend towards eco-tourism and closer contact with nature, could in some situations favor contact with forest infectious agents, transmitted in particular, in some countries, by non-human primates.
-This in no way diminishes the benefits to human well-being of reconnecting with nature.
+Science is increasingly showing correlations between global environmental change, loss of biodiversity and associated regulatory services, and the emergence or increase in prevalence of infectious diseases (SHEET 9).
+The erosion of biodiversity, via ecological, epidemiological, adaptive/evolutionary and anthropogenic factors, can increase zoonotic risk.
+There is a strong consensus regarding the link between deforestation, in its various dimensions, and the multiplication of zoonoses in Asia, Africa and South America.
+Many factors that are directly or indirectly associated with deforestation can account for this situation (SHEET 10).
+The development of human infrastructure, especially transport infrastructure, acts as a facilitator of zoonoses and contributes to their evolution into epidemics and pandemics (SHEET 11).
+Urban development SHEET 12) increases health risks by promoting contact with certain elements of wildlife, particularly in sub-urban areas.
+Urban centres can be both sites of disease emergence and epicentres of epidemics.
+Recent trends, such as eco-tourism and the desire for contact with nature, could in some situations facilitate contact with infectious agents, in particular those transmitted in some countries by non-human primates.
+However, in no way does this lessen the benefits to human well-being of reconnecting with nature.

-Climate change is one of the factors affecting the distribution and activity of species and therefore certain zoonoses, particularly when they involve arthropod vectors which modify their distribution area.
-Climate-sensitive pathogens can thus be identified, particularly in northern countries (SHEET 1).
+Climate change is one of the factors affecting the distribution and activity of species, and consequently affects certain zoonoses, particularly arthropod vector-borne diseases.
+Climate-sensitive pathogens have been identified, particularly in developed countries (SHEET 13).

-The link between bush meat consumption and trade and emerging infectious diseases has been established in several cases.
-The risks of infection are amplified by a lack of public awareness of the health risks, and the increasing demand, in volume and species, to feed a wildlife market that has become urban and global.
-The most determining factor seems to be the phase of contact with wild animals, generated by hunting, keeping in captivity and preparing the carcasses to feed this market (SHEET 1).
+The link between the consumption and trade of bushmeat and emerging infectious diseases has been established in several instances.
+The risk of infection is amplified by a lack of public awareness of the health risks, and the increasing demands (in terms volume and range of species) for feeding a wildlife market that has become urban and global.
+The most critical phase for disease emergence seems to be when there is direct contact, either when hunting or keeping captive wild animals, or preparing carcasses (SHEET 14).

-Factory farms allow the implementation of biosecurity measures; the risks of disease emergence are therefore less frequent, but when the emergence does occur, a disease can spread rapidly and, via trade, spread throughout the production chain, as the avian influenza epidemics have shown (SHEET 1).
-Thus, the exponential development at the global level of livestock and poultry farms, where animals may have little specific diversity and reduced genetic diversity, generates a large target compartment for zoonoses and therefore favorable to epidemics (SHEET 1).
+Biosecurity measures can be implemented on industrial farms; thus, the risk of disease emergence on these farms is less frequent, but when a disease does emerge, it can spread rapidly throughout the production chain (via trade routes), as seen during various outbreaks of avian influenza (SHEET 15).
+The exponential development worldwide of livestock and poultry farms where a single species with reduced genetic diversity is reared produces large target compartments for zoonoses and therefore favourable conditions for the spread of epidemics (SHEET 16).

-There are many examples of pathogen spillovers from humans to domestic animals, pets and also to wild animals, including marine mammals and Antarctic birds.
-Great apes are also victims of measles epidemics and various respiratory infections caused by viruses of human origin.
-Increasing interactions between humans and wildlife can lead to complex interactions between anthroponotic and zoonotic transmission processes (SHEET 1).
+There are many examples of pathogens that have been transmitted from humans to domestic animals, pets or wildlife, including marine mammals and Antarctic birds.
+Great apes are subject to outbreaks of measles and various respiratory infections caused by viruses of human origin.
+Increased interaction between humans and wildlife can lead to complex interactions between anthroponotic and zoonotic transmission processes (SHEET 17).